Restrictions on realizable unitary operations imposed by symmetry and locality: Methods

 On the other hand, it turns out that if the the unitary evolutions generated by Hamiltonian $H$ can be simulated by $k$-local $G$-invariant unitaries, i.e., if $\forall t\in \mathbb{R}: e^{-i H t}\in \mathcal{V}_k^G$, then the charge of vector of $H$ should satisfy certain constraints.
 Let $\mathcal{S}_k$ be the set of charge vectors for all such Hamiltonians, i.e.,

 We prove that $\mathcal{S}_k$ is a linear subspace (over the field $\mathbb{R}$) with dimension \be \text{dim}(\mathcal{S}_k)\le |\text{Irreps}_G(k)|\ , \ee and the equality holds if $G$ is a connected Lie group, such as U(1) and SU(2).
 Therefore, if $|\text{Irreps}_G(k)|< |\text{Irreps}_G(n)|$, then $\text{dim}(\mathcal{S}_k)< |\text{Irreps}_G(n)|$, which means there are $G$-invariant Hamiltonians whose charge vectors do not belong to $\mathcal{S}_k$, which in turn implies they cannot be simulated using $k$-local symmetric unitaries.
-This proves our main no-go theorem.
-As we explain in Appendix \ref{App:Char}, Eq.(\ref{dims}) also implies bounds in Eq.(\ref{Eq:dim3}) and Eq.(\ref{Eq:dim}) on $\text{dim}(\mathcal{V}^G_k)$.
-Moreover, in the example of U(1) symmetry, the necessity of the constraints in Eq.(\ref{conds2}) follows from the constraints on charge vectors (In fact, Eq.(\ref{conds2}) is simply the statement that the charge vector of $H_\text{diag}$ should be in $\mathcal{S}_k$).
-In the following, we discuss more about the subspace $\mathcal{S}_k$ and the bound in Eq.(\ref{dims}) on its dimension.
-In particular, in theorem \ref{Thm10} below, we present a simple method for testing the condition $|\chi_H\rangle\in\mathcal{S}_k$, based on the Fourier transform of $|\chi_H\rangle$.
+For continuous groups, such as U(1), $|\text{Irreps}_G(n)|$ grows unboundedly with $n$ and, therefore, universality cannot be achieved with $k$-local symmetric unitaries with a fixed $k$.

+Below we present a simple argument that explains why the dimension of $\mathcal{S}_k$ cannot grow unboundedly with the system size.
+The specific bound on $\text{dim}(\mathcal{S}_k)$ in Eq.(\ref{dims}) is proven in Supplementary Note 2, using the Fourier transform of charge vectors.
+Furthermore, in Supplementary Note 2 we discuss more about charge vectors and their Lie-algebraic interpretation.
+Briefly, charge vector $|\chi_A\rangle$ of an operator $A$ determines its component in the center of the Lie algebra of all $G$-invariant Hamiltonians, i.e., the Lie algebra corresponding to the Lie group $ \mathcal{V}^G$.
+Then, the subspace $\mathcal{S}_k$ determines which part of the center can be generated by $k$-local $G$-invariant Hamiltonians.
+In particular, if $\text{dim}(\mathcal{S}_k)$ is less than $\text{dim}(\mathcal{S}_n)=|\text{Irreps}_G(n)|$, then local symmetric Hamiltonians cannot generate certain elements of the center, which means such Hamiltonians are not universal, and results in the bound in Eq.(\ref{Eq:dim3}).